 Ashley Strauss-Martin, REALTORS Association of New Mexico Legal Counsel

-This session is pending approval for two hours of CE credit by NMREC
+This session is approved for two hours of CE credit by NMREC

-RANM General Counsel Ashley Strauss-Martin is back with the latest forms changes, news, and legal issues effecting real estate.
-Three hours of CE credits pending.
+RANM General Counsel Ashley Strauss-Martin is back with the latest forms changes, news and legal issues affecting real estate.
+This class is approved for two hours of CE credits.
 Sponsored by the REALTORS® Association of New Mexico.

 Registration space and hotel rooms are limited, so be sure to register as soon as registration opens.